Health insurance is available to all APU students. What follows is basic information for undergraduate students.

 Appointments in the Student Health Center are reserved for graduate international students only.
 All other graduate students who have enrolled in health insurance receive services through a PPO provider in their area.

-For more information on graduate student health insurance, how to sign up, eligibility, coverage period, and coverage benefits, contact the Graduate Center.
+For more information on graduate student health insurance, how to sign up, eligibility, coverage period, and coverage benefits, contact the Graduate and Professional Center.

 Any insured student can request a supplemental dental coverage.
 There is a separate application available at www.uhcsr.com/apu/.
 All support is provided directly through United Healthcare.